Seven key steps for student grants & loans for distance courses

 From elsewhere in BC, phone 1-800-561-1818

-Contact Student Awards and Financial Support at 1-800-663-9711 Ext.
+Contact Student Awards & Financial Aid at 1-800-663-9711 Ext.
 4 (toll-free in Canada) if you have questions about using student loans at Open Learning or have general questions about financial aid.

 To be considered a full-time student in the program, it is necessary to register in and complete a minimum course load of nine new credits per four-month loan period.
 (Repeat registrations can be used only when no assignments were passed in the previous registration.)

-For distance education students, this is a shorter completion schedule than Open Learning imposes.
-This can be a challenge for students unfamiliar with studying at home and it is recommended that new Open Learning students begin with part-time study or that they familiarize themselves with the new method of study before taking out loans.
+For distance education students, this is a much shorter completion schedule than the 30 weeks that Open Learning most commonly allows.
+This can be a challenge for students unfamiliar with studying online and it is recommended that new Open Learning students begin with part-time study or that they familiarize themselves with the new method of study before taking out loans.
 Information about taking distance courses is provided on this website to help students start and continue successfully as distance learners.

-There are 12 distance education loan periods, each four months long, which start the first of each month.
-Students are required to register in a full-time course load within the month prior to the start date of each period (e.g., register in August for the September term).
-Late phone and web registrations are permitted up to the 10th day of each month after the term start date.
+Unlike self funded courses, you cannot begin courses whenever you want.
+There are 12 fixed distance education loan periods, each four months long, which start the first of each month.
+Students are required to register in a full-time course load within the month prior to the start date of each period (e.g., register in August for the September to December term).
+Late phone and web registrations are permitted up to the 10th day of each month after the term start date using a credit card.

 All students receiving student loans or grants are required to sign a Study Contract.